-Dr. Angela Dionisi is an Assistant Professor of Management at the Sprott School of Business.
-Prior to joining Carleton University, Professor Dionisi earned both her PhD and MSc in Management (Organizational Behaviour), from the Queen’s School of Business.
+Dr. Angela Dionisi is an Associate Professor of Management and Co-Director of the Centre for Research on Inclusion at Work (CRIW) at the Sprott School of Business.
+Prior to joining Carleton, Dr. Dionisi earned both her PhD and MSc in Management (Organizational Behaviour) from the Smith School of Business, Queen’s University.
 Her research focuses broadly on the areas of workplace mistreatment and leadership.
-Much of her research is focused on workplace sexual harassment and aggression, with special attention given to understudied victim populations (e.g. male victims of sexual harassment; witnesses of workplace aggression; the romantic partners of workplace mistreatment targets; leaders).
-Moreover, Professor Dionisi conducts research on the predictors (e.g., mental health; familial dynamics and demands) of effective and destructive leadership behaviour.
+Much of her research is focused on workplace sexual harassment, with special attention given to understudied victim populations (e.g. male victims; bystanders; targets’ family members).
+Moreover, Dr. Dionisi conducts research on the predictors (e.g., mental health; familial dynamics and demands) of destructive leadership behaviour.
 Through her research she aims to generate knowledge that can be used to foster healthier workplace environments.

 Dr. Dionisi is a highly awarded scholar with numerous notable (A-A+ ranking) publications in her field.
 Her work has been featured in outlets such as the Journal of Organizational Behavior, the Journal of Occupational Health Psychology and Leadership Quarterly.She is also a highly respected expert contributing to the development of major government policies (such as the Canadian Senate Policy on Prevention and Resolution of Harassment in the Workplace), and, is routinely sought-out by the media and public interest groups to speak about her research (such as the Federal Youth Network in partnership with the Canada School of Public Service to educate public servants across Canada).
 Moreover, she is an expert contributor for Psychology Today with articles that educate and inform readers under the title: “(Un)Well at Work: Exploring factors that can help and hinder your well-being, happiness, and success on the job.”